Can You Money Working For a Call Center?

 What I mean is, just because you are sitting at your desk with your headset on, waiting for a call, doesn’t mean you will be getting paid for that time.

 In fact, you are only paid .25cents per minute of talk time — the time you are actually on the phone with a customer.

 That is what they base your “hourly wage” off of.
 So when you see things like, “Make $20 an hour as a call center agent” understand that that means per hour of ‘talk time’.

 But of all the little nuances that come with working a regular job (even if it is from home) there is one that bothers me more than any other: the slow-moving pace of all things corporate.

 Working for companies like these requires a great deal of patience.
 Now, I wouldn’t say I’m a patient guy but I understand the need for it, especially when it comes to making money.

-The problem I have is with things like hiring process, the week hold back on paychecks, background checks and other screening processes.
+The problem I have is with things like the hiring process, the week hold back on paychecks, background checks, and other screening processes.

 It seems that despite all the technology we have today, corporations just can’t keep up.

 Take a look at the image and I will explain why I circled each thing.